leg100/cloud-build-status/README.md

   --purpose encryption
 ```

+### Create Storage Bucket

-Create bucket in which to store encrypted credentials (the ciphertext):
+Create Google Cloud Storage bucket in which to store encrypted credentials (the ciphertext):

 ```bash
 gsutil mb gs://bb-secrets/
 ```

+### Upload Credentials

-Encrypt your credentials and upload the ciphertext to the GCS bucket:
+Encrypt the username and app password you created earlier, and upload the resulting ciphertext to the bucket:

 ```bash
 echo '{"username": "bb_user", "password": "*******"}' | \